John502/longitudez/blogs/markdown/004_NextJS_SiteMap.md

 ---
-title: 'NextJS Site Map'
+title: "NextJS Site Map"
-date: 'November 15 2021'
+date: "November 15 2021"
-excerpt: 'Generate a Site Map with Next JS'
+excerpt: "Generate a Site Map with Next JS"
-cover_image: 'images/posts/004_NextJS_SEO_Square.png'
+cover_image: "images/posts/004_NextJS_SEO_Square.png"
-tag: 'dev:seo:nextjs'
+tag: "dev:seo:nextjs"
 ---

 # SEO Site Map for Next JS

 Search engines need to index your website, in order to do that we need to create a sitemap.
 We are going to utilize [NEXT-SITEMAP](https://www.npmjs.com/package/next-sitemap).

 ### Update package.json

 In the package.json of our root NextJS directory where we dictate the build commands.

 Add the `postbuild next-sitemap` command to generate a file at build time.

 ```bash
   "scripts": {